 Typical employers include freight distribution companies, major retail chains, supermarkets, raw materials suppliers and manufacturers.
 Jobs may be advertised in the local press, through Jobcentre Plus offices and on the Jobcentre Plus job search.

-You could set up your own business after gaining experience with a haulier or distributor, operating your own vehicle and perhaps eventually building up a fleet.
+You could set up your own business after gaining experience with a haulier or distributor, operating your vehicle and perhaps eventually building up a fleet.
 With further training, you may be able to move into distribution or haulage management, transport and logistics planning or a specialised area of driving.

 You may find the following useful for job vacancies and general reading:

 The road haulage industry is part of the logistics sector, represented by the Skills for Logistics Sector Skills Council, which also includes: air freight; wholesaling; storage and warehousing; freight forwarding; postal services; and couriers.
 Logistics is the movement and supply of all goods (or freight) from raw materials, through all stages of the manufacturing process to the delivery of the finished product to companies and consumers.
 This is known as the ‘supply chain.’
-Nearly 2,320,000 people work in the logistics sector, which accounts to 8% of the UK workforce.
+Nearly 2,320,000 people work in the logistics sector, which accounts for 8% of the UK workforce.
 It has been estimated that the logistics sector is worth £86.54 billion to the UK economy.

 Road haulage is the distribution, movement and supply of goods by road.
-Road haulage, which includes removal services, is the third largest industry in the logistics sector.
+Road haulage, which includes removal services, is the third-largest industry in the logistics sector.
 The amount of freight that was moved in the UK increased by 46% between 1980 and 2007.
 The majority of the increase is due to goods being moved by road.

-Jobs in the industry range from: LGV driver, LGV training instructor, distribution manager, removals worker, road transport manager, van driver, transport planner, transport scheduler, road haulage load planner, drivers mate, supply chain manager, operations manager, yard person, training manager, marketing co‐ordinator, operations director, freight account manager, financial planning manager, general manager.
+Jobs in the industry range from LGV driver, LGV training instructor, distribution manager, removals worker, road transport manager, van driver, transport planner, transport scheduler, road haulage load planner, drivers mate, supply chain manager, operations manager, yard person, training manager, marketing coordinator, operations director, freight account manager, financial planning manager, general manager.